pub struct QueryPipeline<'a> {

 : if this istrue

-an impact at time 0.0 (i.e. at the ray origin) is returned if it starts inside of a shape.
+an impact at time 0.0 (i.e. at the ray origin) is returned if it starts inside a shape.
 If thisfalse

 Sourcepub fn project_point(